 - see a movie and participate in a discussion group

 - reserve a library computer

 - get help with business, finance, and taxes

 - learn a foreign language or English as a second language

 - make digital copies of paper documents

-While most library programs, services, and events are free, a few are offered for a nominal charge (for example, to print documents).
-Libraries also regularly host book sales that help fund resources not covered by taxes or other sources.
-Finally Library Foundation groups (aka “Friends”) also solicit funds and volunteer help to make libraries a valuable community resource.
+While most library programs are free, a few services and events are offered for a nominal charge.
+For example, you pay a fee to print documents on paper, buy books at sales that help fund library resources not covered by public funds, or donate to Library Foundation groups (aka “Friends”) who provide additional community support to make libraries a valuable local resource.

-And of course, many library services are available online from the comfort of your home.
+- Online library services are available from the comfort of your home.
 Using your library card number, you can download e-books, stream movies or music, and read magazines and newspapers online.

 Books, movies, and music are only the start of what’s available for checkout at local libraries.
 Just look at the list below.
 Did you know that some libraries may have these items for checkout?